Inheritance Act Claims: Who Can Make a Claim?

 Making an Inheritance Act claim can feel stressful, especially when you’re already dealing with the loss of a loved one.
 Our Contentious Probate Solicitors are specialists in dealing with disputes over Wills, contesting a Will and Inheritance Act Claims.
 Our expert team are here to help you and will handle your case with the utmost care and sensitivity.

-But strict time limits do apply if you want to make an Inheritance Act Claim, so it’s best to contact our Contentious Probate Solicitors for free initial legal advice as soon as possible.
+But strict time limits do apply if you want to make an Inheritance Act Claim, so it’s best to contact our Contentious Probate Solicitors for legal advice as soon as possible.
 Ask if we can deal with your case on a No Win, No Fee basis.

 Why Make an Inheritance Act Claim?